Frankenstein: Plot summary

-Victor Frankenstein, born in Naples to an upper-class Genevese family, spends his youth obsessed with alchemy.
+Victor Frankenstein, born in late 18th-century Naples to an upper-class Genevese family, spends his youth obsessed with alchemy.
 As he grows older, he develops an interest in modern sciences such as chemistry and electricity.
 After his mother Caroline dies of scarlet fever, Victor leaves home to attend the University of Ingolstadt.
-Through his studies, Victor discovers a new way to create life, assembling ingredients stolen from charnel houses and fresh graves, which he uses to create a large and grotesque humanoid creature.
+Through his studies, Victor discovers a new way to create life, assembling human body parts stolen from charnel houses and fresh graves, which he uses to create a large and grotesque humanoid creature.
 When the creature awakens, Victor is repelled by it and flees in terror, returning the next day to find the creature gone.

 The newly conscious creature runs away, discovers fire, and learns to avoid humans, who find him frightening.
 He finds a hovel attached to a small house, which lets him observe a family while remaining unseen.
 As the family teaches their language to a foreigner, the creature also learns to speak and write.
 He also finds a collection of books, including Paradise Lost, and learns to read.
 He reads some papers that had been in the clothes he had taken from Ingolstadt, through which he learns the truth of his origin and the identity of his creator.
 He finally reveals himself to the family's blind father while he is alone, who treats him with kindness.
-When the rest of the family return however, they are horrified by his appearance and chase him away.
+When the rest of the family returns, however, they are horrified by his appearance and chase him away.
 The creature then saves a young girl from drowning, only to be shot by her father, who had misunderstood, and thought the creature had attacked her.

 Embittered by humanity, the creature travels to Geneva to confront his creator; upon arrival, he encounters Victor's younger brother, William.
 Realizing that William belongs to the same family, the creature kills him, then frames the family's servant Justine for his death.
 Victor suspects his creature was responsible, but does not intervene while Justine is tried and executed.
 Later, while hiking on Mer de Glace, Victor once more encounters the creature.
 The creature relays his story and asks Victor to create a female companion, which he believes will be his only chance at happiness.
 Victor consents to this.